RamonUnch/AltSnap/README.md

 # VirusTotal false positive
 You will see with the latest builds that there are some allerts, usually from SecureAge APEX sometime also from another vendor.
 Those are false positive and I stopped to contact the APEX team for every release becase it is a loss of time I would rather spend on improving the program.
+I already redued a lot the numberof false positive, simply by changing build flags and by switching to an older version of NSIS installer system.
+This is an indication of the impertinance of some modern antivirus solutions.
+Chocolatey considers that up to 5 positives on VirusTotal is not even suspicious.

 # Build
 AltSnap builds with gcc, I use Mingw-w64 (for i686).